Access the 2020-21 financial aid application on the FACTS Grants and Aid Assessment Website

 - In the event of a positive change in financial circumstances, families receiving aid must notify the Business Office for the purpose of recalculation.
 A release of funds from one family will enable another in the Krieger Schechter community to be served.

-- KSDS families with children enrolled at the Goldsmith Early Childhood Education Center may include these children in their FACTS Grant and Aid application.
+- KSDS families with children enrolled at the Goldsmith Early Childhood Center may include these children in their FACTS Grant and Aid application.